 AAG has a single board of directors.
-Tom Horton, the former Chairman, President, and Chief Executive Officer of AMR Corporation and American, is now non-executive Chairman of the Board of AAG.
-Doug Parker, the former Chairman and Chief Executive Officer of US Airways Group and US Airways, is now Chief Executive Officer of AAG and Chief Executive Officer of American and US Airways Group.
-The AAG Board of Directors also includes John T. Cahill (Lead Independent Director), James F. Albaugh, Jeffrey D. Benjamin, Michael J. Embler, Matthew J. Hart, Alberto Ibargüen, Richard C. Kraemer, Denise M. O'Leary, Ray M. Robinson, and Richard P. Schifter.
+Doug Parker, the former Chairman and Chief Executive Officer of US Airways Group and US Airways, is now Chief Executive Officer of AAG and Chariman of the Board of AAG.
+He is also Chief Executive Officer of American and US Airways Group.
+The AAG Board of Directors also includes John T. Cahill (Lead Independent director), James F. Albaugh, Jeffrey D. Benjamin, Michael J. Embler, Matthew J. Hart, Alberto Ibargüen, Richard C. Kraemer, Denise M. O'Leary, Ray M. Robinson, and Richard P. Schifter.
 The AAG Board of Directors held its first meeting on January 21-22, 2014, and its quarterly meeting on April 22-23, 2014.

 American and US Airways have common Boards of Directors.
-The three members of each company's Board of Directors are Tom Horton, Doug Parker, and Steve Johnson.
-Johnson is the former US Airways Executive Vice President, Corporate and Government Affairs, and is now AAG's Executive Vice President, Corporate Affairs.
+The three members of each company's Board of Directors are Doug Parker, Scott Kirby, and Steve Johnson.
+Kirby is the former President of US Airways and is now President of AAG, American, US Airways Group, and US Airways.
+Johnson is the former US Airways Executive Vice President, Corporate and Government Affairs and is now AAG's Executive Vice President, Corporate Affairs.
 A common directors and officers liability insurance policy covers the officers and directors of AAG and each of its subsidiaries.